adap/flower/doc/source/example-walkthrough-pytorch-mnist.rst

 Observe that these functions encapsulate regular training and test loops and provide :code:`fit` and :code:`evaluate` with final statistics for each round.
-You could substitute them with your train and test loops and change the network architecture, and the entire example would still work flawlessly.
+You could substitute them with your custom train and test loops and change the network architecture, and the entire example would still work flawlessly.
 As a matter of fact, why not try and modify the code to an example of your liking?